byronwall/data-viz/README.md

 - Bools should be shown as `true`/`false` not `1`/`0`
 - Clicking on a numerical bar chart should filter by the width of the bar
 - ChartActions - tooltip is annoying - slow down or remove (add a legend?)
+- Debounce the slider on the summary table to prevent too many re-renders
+- Show the total row count somewhere on the summary table